 I walked towards the home and retrieved a key Zach slipped into my pocket and opened the door.

 It was only a small home — all one room with a tiny kitchen in one corner, and three beds over the far side.
 Four parlor rockers sat in the middle behind a small wood table our father had made.

 My fingers scrambled to find the two lanterns and the box of matches, to give a small, dim light to the otherwise darkened room.

-I moved over to my bed, curling myself up under the thin blanket and pulling it tight over me.
-The horrors of what I’d just witnesses burning brightly in my mind.
+I moved over to my bed, curling myself up under the thin blanket and pulling it tight.
+The horrors of what I’d just witnesses burned too brightly in my mind.

-The smells I knew I’d never forget and the sights I’d always remember whirled in my mind like a raging storm.
-The memory small smile on my parent’s faces before I turned to run and the warmth of my brother’s arms wrapping around me as he held me close.
-The way my father’s fingers felt soft against my skin and my mother’s lullaby voice, all things I’d never be able to erase from my mind.
+The smells I’d never be able to forget and the sights I’d always remember whirled in my mind like a raging storm.
+The memory of the small smiles on my parent’s faces before I turned to run and the warmth of my brother’s arms wrapping around me as he held me close.
+How my father’s fingers felt soft against my skin and my mother’s lullaby voice, all things I’d never be able to erase from my mind.